yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/CSS_Questions.md

 > - Every browser has its own default 'user agent' stylesheet, CSS reset and CSS normalize is use `to make it look consistent across browsers`.

-:white_check_mark: 4.1 What Is The Difference Between CSS Reset And CSS Normalize?
+4.1 What Is The Difference Between CSS Reset And CSS Normalize?
 > - `CSS reset removes all built-in browser styling`, after assigning the values of margin padding and other attributes to 0. `CSS normalize keeps useful defaults` rather than unstyling everything and corrects some common bugs that are out of scope for             reset.css.
 <br/>